How to track the source of your leads in Keap

 Here’s a method to help you track the lead source in Keap (like organic search, social paid, email marketing, referral, etc.) along with your lead details.

-By doing this, you can fine-tune your marketing strategies based on the best-performing sources and create performance reports such as leads by channel, source, campaign, and more.
+You can then fine-tune your marketing strategies based on the best-performing lead sources and create performance reports such as leads (and sales) by channel, source, campaign, and more.

 Let’s get into it.